VegaDeftwing/OpGuidesHugoSrc/content/Design/web/thinkingweb.md

 [TODO] Content can be presented in novel ways.
 Text as a last resort

-[TODO] Because of browser differences, screen size, Fonts, JS support, etc you should check in other resolutions and browsers periodicaly
+[TODO] Because of browser differences, screen size, Fonts, JS support, etc. you should check in other resolutions and browsers periodically

 [FAQs: why we don’t have them (gds.blog.gov.uk)](https://gds.blog.gov.uk/2013/07/25/faqs-why-we-dont-have-them/)